 I can’t think of a way to describe the fabulous and unusual taste of ciabatta, except to say that once you’ve eaten it, you’ll never think of white bread in the same way again.
-Everyone who tries this bread loves it.
+Everyone who tries this homemade Italian bread loves it.
 “Ciabatta” means “slipper” in Italian.
 One glance at the short, stubby bread will make it clear how it was named.
 Ciabatta bread is a remarkable combination of rustic, country texture and elegant, tantalizing taste.
 It’s much lighter than its homely shape would indicate, and the porous, chewy interior is enclosed in a slightly crunchy crust.
 Eat it for breakfast or slice an entire ciabatta horizontally and stuff it with salami and cheese.

-When I was working on this recipe for the first publication of the book, I learned firsthand how hard it is to make correctly.
+When I was working on this ciabatta recipe for the first publication of the book, I learned firsthand how hard it is to make correctly.
 This was in the early 1980s, when ciabatta was an unfamiliar word and a bread unknown in America.
 I had tested the bread to my satisfaction and sent the recipe for testing to a friend who was a good cook and an able baker.
 When I got back her notes, they were scorching!
 She said she couldn’t possibly make the dough as I had written it.
 It stuck to her hands, it stuck to her work surface, and it was impossible to shape.
 Ooops.
 I swallowed hard and then went back to rewrite the headnote and recipe as it is now, trying to be really specific about how wet the dough is.
-I REALLY mean that people should not add extra flour or they will get discouraging results.
+You should not add extra flour or you will get discouraging results.

 My advice is first, please weigh the ingredients.
 If you measure the ingredients by volume, know that if you pack the flour into the measuring cup, it can come out weighing substantially more than if you pour it into a bowl, stir to aerate it, and then scoop it lightly into the cup.
 Secondly, have a bowl of water nearby when you are preparing to shape the dough.
 Yes, the dough is wet, but wet dough won’t stick to wet hands, so dip your hands in the water and then scoop up the dough.
 It’s fine to have a well-floured work surface, as I instruct, and then scoop out the dough onto it.
 If the dough seems too sticky for your hands, dip your dough scraper into the water and then use it to cut it into 4 pieces.
 Moisten your hands before you roll the dough into a cylinder so it won’t stick as much.
 And then, with those wet hands, pull it into the rectangular shape.
 Do NOT worry if the four little loaves look flat and unpromising.
 Trust me when I say they will rise on the floured pieces of parchment paper, even though they certainly don’t look as if they will.
 Let them rise until they’re puffy but not doubled.
 They still won’t look as if they will be anything you could believe in.
 If the thought of turning the little loaves over onto the baking stone is too daunting, you can put them still on their parchment paper straight onto the stone without turning them over.
 You’ll miss the veining of flour that makes the loaves look so attractive, but you might gain confidence this time and then be bold enough to try turning them over the next time.